Extendicare: Extendicare Parkside

 By December 2020, 38 residents with COVID-19 had died in Parkside Extendicare in Regina, Saskatchewan.
 The outbreak was declared on November 20, 2020, and two weeks later, there were 50 residents that had tested positive for COVID-19.
 By March 21, it was confirmed by Saskatchewan Health Authority (SHA) that 41 people had died at Extendicare Parkside from the virus and over 200 residents and staff tested had positive for COVID-19 during the outbreak.
 In response to the second wave Extendicare Parkside outbreak, the Provincial Ombudsman began an investigation at the request of the Government of Saskatchewan.
 On December 9, SHA into a co-management agreement with Parkside Extendicare which lasted into 2021.

 By March 2020, families of those who died in Extendicare facilities in Saskatchewan, represented by Regina-based lawyer Tony Merchant, prepared to file a class-action lawsuit for substandard care in Extendicare's long-term care facilities.
 According to Merchant, of the 117 people who died from COVID-19 in the province's care homes from the beginning of the outbreak to the middle of March 2020, 35% were in Extendicare facilities when they died.

+On October 12, 2022, the Saskatchewan Health Authority and the ECI group formally agreed that the SHA would assume responsibility for five Saskatchewan based Long Term Care Extendicare facilities.
+Details of the agreement include the transition of nearly 1,300 Extendicare staff to the SHA and the purchase of all five properties (one in Saskatoon, one in Moose Jaw and three in Regina).